Paul-Hebert/portfolio-2024/src/work/projects/squiggles-and-dots/squiggles-and-dots.md

 ---
 title: Squiggles and Dots
-description:
-  A generative art playground, built with SVG, web components, and 11ty.
+description: A generative art playground, built with SVG, web components, and 11ty.
 externalUrl: https://squigglesanddots.art/
-isFavorite: true
 ---